 According to Walter Cannon, a renowned physiologist, humans have two pre-programmed responses to stress: fight or flight.
-Cannon’s extensive research of people in stressful situations revealed two distinct patterns in how people chose to deal with stress.
-Some of the people he studied “fled” from stress, doing their best to avoid it in hopes of it going away, while others chose to “fight” the problem- seeking out and trying solutions in order to face and overcome stress.
+Cannon’s extensive research of people in stressful situations revealed two distinct patterns in how people choose to deal with stress.
+Some of the people he studied “fled” from stress, doing their best to avoid it in hopes of it going away, while others chose to “fight” the problem- seeking out and trying solutions to face and overcome stress.

 Much like the people that Cannon studied, entrepreneurs and small business owners face daily stress, probably even more so than the average working person.
-Melinda Emerson, a leading small business expert, emphasizes that people must develop ways to manage stress for their business to succeed.
+Melinda Emerson, a leading small business expert, emphasizes that people must develop ways to manage stress for their businesses to succeed.

 In a small company or startup, a lot is at stake, and there is much to lose.
-Reputation, money, trust, confidence – these are all things that entrepreneur value, but all are constantly at risk when running a startup or small business.
+Reputation, money, trust, confidence – these are all things that entrepreneurs value, but all are constantly at risk when running a startup or small business.
 So when stressful situations come up, such as a website completely crashing, a major customer or key employee leaving, or not having enough capital, entrepreneurs and small business owners are faced with the same dilemma: fight or flight.

 Is fight or flight a real choice or simply a response from our lizard brain?
 If it’s a real choice, which should an entrepreneur choose?